 James Franklin Edgar passed peacefully in his sleep on Saturday, August 20, 2022.

-He married his high school sweetheart Beverly Jo Million on January 23, 1960.
-They had two children Larry Lynn Edgar and Kathy Denise Edgar Lough.
+He married his high school sweetheart Beverly Jo Milliron on January 23, 1960.
+They had two children, Larry Lynn Edgar and Kathy Denise Edgar Lough.
 Beverly was diagnosed with pancreatic cancer in October 1964 after the birth of her daughter.
 She passed in May 1965 the following year.
-Jim married Deanie Edmondson Graves in 1971, she had two sons, Slade and William (Billy) Graves.
-They would be together until her death in October, 2021.
+Jim married Deanie Edmondson Graves in 1971; she had two sons, Slade and William (Billy) Graves.
+They would be together until her death in October 2021.

-In 1966 Jim and his group was the first to appear on the new program by Ronnie Kay titled The Scene.
+In 1966 Jim and his group were the first to appear on the new program by Ronnie Kaye titled The Scene.
 The Scene ran on WKY-TV from 1966 to 1974.
-The show was able to feature many national recording act that were appearing in Oklahoma City Jim Settled in Perry, Oklahoma and became an employee of the Ditch Witch Corporation where he worked for 25 years.
+The show was able to feature many national recording acts that were appearing in Oklahoma City.
+Jim settled in Perry, Oklahoma, and became an employee of the Ditch Witch Corporation where he worked for 25 years.
 He continued to give concerts for many years with various musicians rounding out the band.
-In the 80’s the group recorded and album titled “Diggin the 80’s”, this album contains versions of Chuck Berry, Buddy Holly, Waylon Jennings, Roy Orbison, Everly Brothers and a review of one of their most popular songs in the 60’s “Apartment #9”.
+In the 1980s the group recorded an album titled “Diggin the 80’s”; this album contains versions of Chuck Berry, Buddy Holly, Waylon Jennings, Roy Orbison, Everly Brothers and a review of one of their most popular songs in the 1960s, “Apartment #9.”

-Jim Edgar and The Roadrunners were such a well-loved band in the 60 & 70 it earned them a spot in the Oklahoma History Museum in Oklahoma City in the Rock and Roll Hall of Fame section.
+Jim Edgar and the Roadrunners were such a well-loved band in the 1960s and ’70s it earned them a spot in the Oklahoma History Museum in Oklahoma City in the Rock and Roll Hall of Fame section.

 He continued to perform dances and events and was always a draw at the local Cherokee Strip Celebration each year in Perry.
-Most of his life Jim spent every Friday and Saturday preforming.
+Most of his life Jim spent every Friday and Saturday performing.
 He did many dances at lodges or anywhere someone needed or wanted a band.
-In his 70’s he slowed down and started to sing with a group in Morrison, Oklahoma doing mainly Christian songs.
+In his 70s he slowed down and started to sing with a group in Morrison, Oklahoma, doing mainly Christian songs.